Sliding wear: role of plasticity

 The surface roughness of all surfaces used in this study was measured using a Mitutoyo Portable Surface Roughness Measurement Surftest SJ-410.
 The instrument is equipped with a diamond tip with a radius of curvature of $R = 1 \ {\rm \mu m}$ and operates with a tip-substrate repulsive force of $F_N = 0.75 \ {\rm mN}$.
 Measurements were taken with a step length (pixel) of $0.5 \ {\rm \mu m}$, a scan length of $L = 25 \ {\rm mm}$, and a tip speed of $v = 50 \ {\rm \mu m/s}$.

 0.3cm {\bf 3 Experimental results}

-We have measured the wear rate and the friction force of PMMA and glass blocks which was slid on studied surfaces.
-In all experiments, the normal load was $F_{\rm N} = 104 \ {\rm N}$, and the nominal contact area was $A_0 = 20 \ {\rm cm^2}$, giving a nominal contact pressure of $p_0 = 0.052 \ {\rm MPa}$.
-Since PMMA, ceramic tile, sandpaper, and polished steel are elastically relatively stiff, the PMMA blocks do not contact the substrate surfaces uniformly at the macroscopic level.
-This non-uniform contact is evident from the distribution of the wear tracks on the PMMA surface after a sliding act.
-Consequently, the nominal contact pressure is not uniform but varies on the length scale of the size of the PMMA blocks.
+We have measured the wear rate and the friction force of PMMA and three types of glass blocks sliding on the tested surfaces.
+In all experiments, the normal load was $F_{\rm N} = 104 \ {\rm N}$, and the nominal contact area was $A_0 = 20 \ {\rm cm^2}$, resulting in a nominal contact pressure of $p_0 = 0.052 \ {\rm MPa}$.
+Since PMMA, glass, ceramic tile, sandpaper, and polished steel are all relatively stiff materials, the blocks do not make uniform contact with the substrate surfaces at the macroscopic level.
+This non-uniformity is evident from the wear track patterns observed on the surface of blocks after a sliding act.
+As a result, the nominal contact pressure is not uniform but varies on the length scale of the block dimensions.

-Fig. \ref{1x.2mass.PMMA.eps} shows the mass of the PMMA blocks and metal plate as a function of the sliding distance for the tile surface.
+The green and red lines and symbols in Fig. \ref{1distance.massloss.PMMA.tile.and.sandpaper.eps} show the mass loss of the PMMA blocks as a function of the sliding distance for the tile surface.
 Experiments performed on two consecutive days gave different results: on the first day, the wear rate was $\Delta V/F_{\rm N}L = 0.021 \ {\rm mm^3/Nm}$, while on the second day, it was $0.010 \ {\rm mm^3/Nm}$.
 Here, we calculated the wear volume from the mass loss, assuming a PMMA mass density of $\rho = 1180 \ {\rm kg/m^3}$.
-In both measurements, the wear rate was proportional to the sliding distance, suggesting that the difference in wear rate between the two days must be due to changes in external conditions (e.g., humidity, which was not measured) or some aging process that altered the properties of the worn PMMA or tile surface.
-We did not observe any PMMA particles adhering to the tile surface, but we cannot exclude the possibility that the tile surface asperities were covered by a nanometer-thin film of PMMA.
+In both measurements, the wear rate was proportional to the sliding distance, suggesting that the difference in wear rate between the two days must be due to changes in experimental conditions (e.g., humidity, which was not measured) or some aging process that altered the properties of the worn PMMA or tile surface.
+The PMMA block was cut from a PMMA sheet, and during the cutting process, the surface was flooded with a cutting fluid (a water–oil emulsion).
+It is known that PMMA absorbs water, which acts as a plasticizer and reduces the penetration hardness.
+This, in turn, may increase the wear rate due to an increase in the real contact area.
+Since the experiments were performed shortly after the PMMA block was prepared, the penetration hardness may have been lower on the first day compared to the second day.
+We did not observe any PMMA particles adhering to the tile surface; however, we cannot exclude the possibility that the asperities on the tile surface were covered by a nanometer-thin film of PMMA.